Mikola Dziadok

-Mikola Dziadok is a Belarusian journalist, anarchist activist, blogger, and former political prisoner.
-He was released in 2015 and became in involved in the 2020 Belarusian protests.
-He was arrested by authorities again and was sentenced to five years in a general-security penal colony on November 10, 2021.
-Dziadok was released from prison and de-facto deported to Lithuania in September 2025.
+Mikola Aliaksandravich Dziadok (Мікалай Аляксандравіч Дзядок) is a Belarusian political activist, journalist, author, and former political prisoner.
+Following a political agreement involving John Coale diplomatic efforts in September 2025, he was released and currently lives in exile in Lithuania, where he continues his work as a political analyst and blogger.

 Biography

-Mikola Dziadok was born on August 23, 1988, in Brahin.
-He graduated from the BSU College of Law.
+Mikola Dziadok was born on August 23, 1988, in Brahin, Belarus.
+He graduated from the BSU Law College.
 After graduating from college, he was enrolled in the 3rd year of the Faculty of Law of BSU, but didn't study there.
-He left BSU, entered the European Humanities University at the political science department (he studied in absentia; at the time of his arrest he was a 2nd year student).
+He left BSU and entered the European Humanities University at the political science department, where he studied in absentia; at the time of his arrest, he was a 2nd year student.
 He worked in a collection firm, where he acted as a journalist, lawyer and programmer at the same time.
 He also became a member of the Belarusian anarchist movement.
 In May 2011, Dziadok was sentenced to 4.5 years in prison in a maximum security colony for participating in attacks on government buildings.
+Later, he graduated from the European Humanities University (EHU) in Lithuania with a BA in International Politics and Economics.

-In February 2015, Dedok was sentenced to an additional year in prison under Article 411 of the Criminal Code of the Republic of Belarus.
+In February 2015, Dziadok was sentenced to an additional year in prison under Article 411 of the Criminal Code of the Republic of Belarus.
 After his release, he continued his social and political activities, took up journalism and research in the field of political science.